Bruce Ulrich, MD (he/him)

 Dr. Mary Elizabeth (Liza) Young was born and raised in Columbus, Ohio.
 She attended Yale University and received a degree in Biology.
 After college, she worked at the Cleveland Clinic as a research technician prior to attending The Ohio State University for medical school.
 Liza completed her residency at MAHEC here in Asheville.
 During her training, she discovered a love of travel and working with the under-served in Peru, Tanzania, and with the Indian Health Service in Arizona.
 Upon completing residency, Liza moved to a small town in New Zealand to work for a year as a general practice physician.

 She is very excited to return home to Asheville and join the CFP family.
 Liza enjoys all aspects of family medicine.
-Her interests include prenatal care and obstetrics, pediatrics, and adult care.
+Her interests include pediatrics and adult care.

 Outside of work, Liza enjoys many outdoor activities such as hiking, cycling, running, doing yoga, traveling, and baking.

 When Amber is not at work she enjoys spending time with her family, gardening, playing old time folk fiddle and guitar, and exploring the outdoors.